open2b/scriggo-site/template-spec.md

 In content, the show statement can be also written using the short form.

-Implementation restriction: a Scriggo templates implementation may not support the short form.
-If not supported, _{{_ and _}}_ have no special meaning.
+Implementation restriction: a Scriggo templates implementation may not parse the short form.
+If not parsed, {{
+and }} have no special meaning.

 ```
 ShowStmt      = "show" Expression { "," Expression } .